 After a successful reboot, try using the app.
 If it is still crashing, you need to check for other avenues.

 2. Check Your Internet Connection

 Some applications aren’t meant to run without a strong internet connection.
 Take social media or messaging apps, for example.

 With a weak internet connection, these applications won’t be able to run properly and may even crash.
 So, check and verify the status of your internet connection.

-If you think, running the app on mobile data is the problem, you can try again after connecting your Android device to the more stable and powerful Wi-Fi connection.
+If you think running the app on mobile data is the problem, you can try again after connecting your Android device to a more stable and powerful Wi-Fi connection.